-It is a callout and an invitation for collaboration to those of you who believe that it needs a revolution of thought and action to meet the challenges we and future generations are encountering, and which are unprecedented in human history.
+this might be seen as a callout and an invitation for collaboration to those of you who believe that it needs a revolution of thought and action to meet the challenges we and future generations are encountering.

 My name is Lars Schmidt.